 PacifiCorp operates several recreational facilities associated with the Lewis River projects.
 These facilities include 318 camping sites, 268 picnic sites, several boat ramps, swimming beaches, fishing access, and day use areas.

 See license applications and supporting technical documents for the Lewis River hydroelectric projects – Merwin, Swift and Yale.

 Construction work began in April 2011 on new fish passage facilities at the Lewis River project.
 The new facilities collect adult fish at Merwin Dam and transport them upstream of Swift Dam where they are released to move up the river to spawn.

-As of September 4, 2020 PacifiCorp and Cowlitz PUD are soliciting proposals for Resource Project funding, Bull Trout projects and design-only projects to benefit fish recovery throughout the North Fork Lewis River, with priority given to federal ESA-listed species.
+PacifiCorp and Cowlitz PUD will be soliciting 2021/2022 proposals July 5, 2021 for Resource Project funding, Bull Trout projects and design-only projects to benefit fish recovery throughout the North Fork Lewis River, with priority given to federal ESA-listed species.

 Review documents and reports for the Aquatics Coordination Committee (ACC) and the Terrestrial Coordination Committee (TCC) for Lewis River.